lrjohnson0/vbdcast/README.md

+# vbdcast: Vector-borne disease forecasting

+### Phenomonological forecasting of dengue outbreaks

-This directory contains supplementary material for Johnson, et al (2016) "Phenomenological forecasting of disease incidence using heteroskedastic Gaussian processes: a dengue case study".
+This repository primarily contains supplementary material for [Johnson, et al (2016) "Phenomenological forecasting of disease incidence using heteroskedastic
+Gaussian processes: a dengue case study"](https://arxiv.org/abs/1702.00261).

 The directory structure is explained as follows.
 In each case, see the README therein for more details.

-R: source files for hetGP in the R language for statistical computing.
+* `code`: source files for hetGP and GLM comparators in the R language for statistical computing.

-src: source files for hetGP in C; the README contains compilation instructions for building shared objects that can be linked into R, as required for the files in the R directory.
-These files are derived from the laGP package on CRAN.

-examples: contains R scripts and data files that are used in those scripts to perform the GP-based analyses in the paper.
-The code in this directory duplicates many of the pdfs in the results directory.
+* `data`: pre-processed data files from the [Dengue Forecasting Project](http://dengueforecasting.noaa.gov/)

-results: pdf-based visualizations for GP and GLM-based figures, a subset of which are provided in the manuscript.
-In particular, iquitos.pdf and sanjuan.pdf contain the "movies" of each four-weekly prediction under the hetGP which are genreated by gp_dengue_iquitos.R and gp_dengue_sanjuan.R in the examples directory, respectively.
+* `results`: pdf-based visualizations for GP and GLM-based figures, a subset of which are provided in the manuscript.

+### Who do I talk to? ###

+* The project was originated and is actively maintained by Leah R. Johnson <lrjohn@vt.edu>
+* Contributers include Leah R. Johnson, Robert B. Gramacy, Jeremy Cohen, Erin Mordecai, Courtney Murdock, Jason Rohr, Sadie J. Ryan, Anna M. Stewart-Ibarra, and Daniel Weikel